nicnocquee/simple-i18n-next/readme.md

 - It does not support various localization sources.
 You can only use JSON files and Markdown files.

 ## Install

+Install the CLI globally or locally in your project.

 ```bash
 npm i -g simple-i18n-next